List of centuries in women's Twenty20 International cricket

-Esha Oza of the United Arab Emirates has scored 4 WT20I centuries, the record.
-Fatuma Kibasu of Tanzania, Chamari Athapaththu of Sri Lanka, Rebecca Blake of Romania and Hayley Matthews of the West Indies follow with three each.
-Deandra Dottin of the West Indies, Danni Wyatt of England, Australia's Meg Lanning and Beth Mooney, Prosscovia Alako of Uganda, Maria Castiñeiras of Argentina, Amy Hunter and Gaby Lewis of Ireland, Mariko Hill of Hong Kong, and Muneeba Ali of Pakistan have achieved the feat twice.
-Both of Wyatt's WT20I centuries were scored in the second innings of the match; 2 of only 5 instances on centuries in the second innings.
+Esha Oza of the United Arab Emirates has scored 5 WT20I centuries, the record.
+Chamari Athapaththu of Sri Lanka and Laura Wolvaardt of South Africa follow with 4 centuries each.
+Rebecca Blake of Romania, Fatuma Kibasu of Tanzania, Hayley Matthews of the West Indies and Danni Wyatt-Hodge of England have three centuries each.
+Wyatt-Hodge's first two WT20I centuries were scored in the second innings of the match; two of only six instances of centuries in the second innings.
 There have been only three occurrences where a team was defeated in spite of a player scoring a century, and seven occasions where two WT20I centuries were scored in the same match.

 The highest individual score of 169 in WT20Is was achieved by Lucia Taylor of Argentina.
-At 38 years and 99 days, Bahrain's Deepika Rasangika scored 161 not out against Saudi Arabia in March 2022 and became the oldest player to score a WT20I century.
-At the age of 16 years and 233 days, Uganda's Prosscovia Alako became the youngest player to score a WT20I century when she made 116 against Mali at the 2019 Kwibuka Women's T20 Tournament in Rwanda.
-Australia's Alyssa Healy is one of only three designated wicket-keepers to have scored a WT20I century, the others being Pakistan's Muneeba Ali (twice) and Ireland's Amy Hunter.
+At 41 years and 364 days, Bahrain's Deepika Rasangika scored 107 not out against Saudi Arabia in December 2025 and became the oldest player to score a WT20I century.
+At the age of 15 years and 223 days, Rwanda's Fanny Utagushimaninde became the youngest player to score a WT20I century when she made 116 against Ghana in 2026.
 The only woman to have scored back-to-back T20I centuries is Maria Castiñeiras for Argentina against Chile in October 2023.

-As of October 2025, a total of 68 centuries have been scored by 47 different players from 28 national teams after over 2,400 WT20I matches.
+As of September 2026, a total of 92 centuries have been scored by 62 different players from 33 national teams after over 2,900 WT20I matches.
 (Note: The ICC granted full women's Twenty20 International status to all its members on 1 July 2018.)